Vanilagy/Marbleland/README.md

 - `npm run reimport -- [--allow-creation] [level_id ...]`<br>
 Will go over all imported levels and reimport them (rebuilding the dependency tree and so on).
 A list of level IDs can be passed as an optional argument.
 When present, instead of reimporting all levels, only the levels with the specified IDs will be reimported.
 When the `--allow-creation` option is set, this command will also be able to import new missions it finds in the directories (instead of just updating old ones).

+## Backups
+Marbleland provies a way to automatically and periodically back up all level and pack-related data to a remote git repository.
+During the backup process, changed files are synced with the repo, committed and pushed to the remote automatically.

+To set this up, you can configure a few values in `server/data/config.json`:

+- `backupRepositoryPath` specifies the path to the repository you want the backup to be placed into.
+If `null` (default), backups are turned off.
+- `backupRepositoryRemote` specifies the URI of the remote repository which will be used when pushing.
+You need to make sure you are authorized to push by either including authentication with the URI or configuring your SSH keys.
+- `backupPeriod` specifies the number of seconds between periodic backups.
+- `backupPushSizeLimit` specifies the maximum size of a push to the remote (often, that size is limited).